Drell--Yan lepton pair production at low invariant masses: transverse-momentum resummation and non-perturbative effects in QCD: Transverse-momentum resummation and non-perturbative effects

 \section{Transverse-momentum resummation and non-perturbative effects}

 We briefly review the resummation formalism developed in Refs.\,\cite{Bozzi:2005wk,Bozzi:2010xn,Catani:2015vma} focussing on the model for NP effects.
-We consider the process \beqn h_1 + h_2 \to Z/\gamma^* +X \to l_3+l_4+X, \eeqn where the $Z/\gamma^*$ boson is produced by the colliding hadrons $h_1$ and $h_2$, while $l_3$ and $l_4$ are the final state leptons produced by the $Z/\gamma^*$ decay.
+We consider the process \beqn h_1 + h_2 \to Z/\gamma^* +X \to l_3+l_4+X, \eeqn where the $Z/\gamma^*$ boson is produced by the colliding hadrons $h_1$ and $h_2$, while $l_3$ and $l_4$ are the final state leptons produced by the decay of the $Z/\gamma^*$.

 The fully differential hadronic cross section in the lepton kinematics, $d \sigma_{h_1h_2\to l_3l_4}$ is completely specified by six independent variables.
-We consider the differential cross section in function of the two-dimensional transverse-momentum ${\bf q_T}$ ($q_T=\sqrt{{\bf q_T}^2}$), the rapidity $y$ and the invariant mass $M$ of the lepton pair, and by two generic variables ${\bf \Omega}$ specifying the angular distribution of the leptons with respect to the vector boson momentum.
-The differential cross section is decomposed as: \beqn d \sigma_{h_1h_2\to l_3l_4}= d \sigma^{({\rm res.})}_{h_1h_2\to l_3l_4}+ d \sigma^{({\rm fin.})}_{h_1h_2\to l_3l_4} \eeqn where the first term on the right-hand side is the resummed component which contains (and resums) all the logarithmically-enhanced contributions of the type $\alpha_S^n\,M^2/q_T^2\ln^m(M^2/q_T^2)$ (with $0\leq m \leq 2n-1$), while the second term is the finite component to be evaluated at fixed order in perturbation theory.
+We consider the differential cross section as a function of the two-dimensional transverse-momentum ${\bf q_T}$ ($q_T=\sqrt{{\bf q_T}^2}$), the rapidity $y$ and the invariant mass $M$ of the lepton pair, and by two generic variables ${\bf \Omega}$ specifying the angular distribution of the leptons with respect to the vector boson momentum.
+We perform the resummation at the level of partonic cross-section.
+The differential partonic cross section is decomposed as follows: \beqn d \hat\sigma_{a_1a_2\to l_3l_4}= d \hat\sigma^{({\rm res.})}_{a_1a_2\to l_3l_4}+ d \hat\sigma^{({\rm fin.})}_{a_1a_2\to l_3l_4} \eeqn where $a_1$ and $a_2$ are the partonic indices and the first term on the right-hand side is the resummed component which contains (and resums) all the logarithmically-enhanced contributions of the type $\alpha_S^n\,M^2/q_T^2\ln^m(M^2/q_T^2)$ (with $0\leq m \leq 2n-1$), while the second term is the finite component to be evaluated at fixed order in perturbation theory.
+More precisely, the finite component is defined in such a way that order-by-order in perturbation theory it fulfills the following equation\,\cite{Bozzi:2005wk}:

+This implies that all the constant terms in $b$ space (corresponding to $\delta(q_T^2)$ terms in $q_T$ space) are included, together with the enhanced logarithms, in $d \hat\sigma^{({\rm res.})}$.
+We evaluate the finite (or remainder) term by subtracting the expansion of the resummed part from the standard fixed-order perturbative expression of the partonic cross section at the same order.

+This matching procedure between resummed and fixed-order results (together with the perturbative unitarity constraint we implement on the total cross section) avoids the introduction of large and unjustified higher-order terms at large $q_T$ and allows us to obtain, in such a region, a matched result which is consistent with the fixed-order expansion.